Austin firefighters

 The Austin Fire Department is committed to creating safe and resilient communities through prevention, preparedness, and effective emergency response.

-Learn about the Austin Fire Department hiring process, mission, vision and values and upcoming recruiting events.
+Join AFD is the official recruiting site for the Austin Fire Department where visitors can learn about the hiring process, mission, vision and values and upcoming recruiting events.

 Austin Fire Department Reports